-Being a graduate student is an exciting and challenging time.
-Whether you're continuing your studies at Tulane, are coming from another college, or returning to school later in life, your interests and needs may be different than those of undergraduates.
+Graduate student health Being a graduate or professional student is an exciting and challenging time.
+Whether you're continuing your studies at Tulane, coming from another college, or returning to school later in life, your interests and needs may be different from those of undergraduates.
 Student Health Services can help you simplify your busy life.
 With our wide range of services on both the Uptown and Downtown Campus, it's easier than ever to take care of your health.

-- Your health information is confidential.
-No one will know you've used medical or counseling services unless you choose to tell them.
+Your health information is confidential.
+No one will know you have used medical or counseling services unless you choose to tell them.

 Resources • The National Grad Crisis Line helps graduate and professional students reach free, confidential telephone counseling, crisis intervention, suicide prevention, and information and referral services provided by specially-trained call-takers.
 Caring, professional staff and well-trained volunteers answer around the clock.
 Call 1-800-GRAD-HLP (800-472-3457) or visit http://gradresources.org • For stress management and online health promotion visit our e-health promotion website • If you or a friend needs resources after hours, reach out to one of the following options:

 Tulane University Police Department- 504-865-5911 (Downtown- 504-988-5555)